ikonomov/DiabloX/README.md

    * Information inside the spell book has been modified with more accurate values.
    * Apocalypse only works on monsters within the line of sight.
    * Stone Curse does not affect unique monsters.
+   * The casting sound effect (spell sound effect not changed) for Phasing and Teleport has been removed.
    * Mana cost:
       * Town Portal initial: 50 [35]; minimum: 35 [18]
       * Phasing initial: 16 [12]; minimum: 8 [4]